Christophe Godin: Biography

 In 1997, he created, along with Ivan Rougny and Jean-Pierre Frelézeau, the Mörglbl Trio !! and released two albums ("The Mörglbl Trio !!" in 1998 and "Bienvenue à Mörglbl Land" in 1999).
 With this band, the doors to international distribution finally opened.
 In the meantime, Christophe, who's been a teacher at the E.T.M. of Geneva, Switzerland, since 1994, acquired a solid reputation as a guitar instructor with the release of an instructional video (Heavy metal : les techniques) and the multitude of articles he wrote for dozens of guitar magazines in France, Germany and the UK.
 He became a regular guest at the prestigious M.A.I. of Nancy in France, and runs master-classes everywhere on the planet.

 In 2001, he created Gnô, with Gabriel Vegh (bass/vocals) and Peter Puke (drums/vocals), and released "Trash Deluxe".
 Gnô was on tour intensively throughout France until 2003.
 Finally, simultaneously with his duo with Pierrejean Gaucher (the 2G, playing Frank Zappa covers alongside their original material), Christophe, released his solo project named Christophe Godin's Metal Kartoon, where all the ingredients that made the career of the guitarist what it is are to be found on this record: humour, virtuosity, and a mix of jazz, funk and metal.

 Now simply named "Morglbl", the band released their sixth album Tea Time For Pünks on 26 May 2015.
 Christophe has toured intensively with the band all over the world including è US Tours, one China Tour, and performances all over the world.

 In 2018, the band releases their last album entitled "The Störy of Scott Rötti".

-In 2020, Christophe Godin starts a new project with Belgian singer extraordinaire Maggy Luyten, also feat Ivan Rougny and Aurel Ouzoulias.
+In 2020, Christophe Godin launches a new project with Belgian singer extraordinaire Maggy Luyten, also feat Ivan Rougny and Aurel Ouzoulias.
 The band begins touring in 2021, and their first album "The Prize" is released in 2022.

-Christophe also performs with guitarist extraordinaire Oliver-Roman Garcia in an impressive acoustic guitar duo extravaganza !
+Godin also performs in an acoustic guitar duo with guitarist Oliver-Roman Garcia.

-In November 2024, The Prize disbanded and Christophe went solo in 2025 with the release of Dancing in a Minefield Vol 1 & 2.
+In November 2024, The Prize disbanded and Christophe went solo in 2025 with the release of Dancing in a Minefield Vol 1 & 2, and in 2026 the LP Dancing in a Minefield (MezigRec and Laser CD for the US).

+His current band, Christophe Godin & The Odd Souls includes Lynn Marring (Bass, vocals), Pierre Michel (Guitar, vocals) and Peter Puke (Drums, vocals).

 Godin was voted fifth best international guitarist by Guitar Part magazine.

 He also ranked 74 in Guitar Xtreme Magazine's list of 100 of the most influential guitarists in 2024.

 Christophe is an official international ambassador and tours worldwide for the following companies :

 Laney amps (UK), Vigier guitars (France), Savarez Strings (France), Right on Straps (Spain), Cole Clark acoustic guitars (Australia), Zoom effects (Japan), Palmer effects (Germany), Sommer Cables (Germany).